If you are a business owner based in Alberta, understanding Alberta statutory holidays and payroll guidelines is crucial.

 In total, Peter will be paid $56 in regular statutory pay, even if he does not work the holiday.

-In addition to Alberta stat holiday pay, employees who work on the day of the statutory holiday, are also entitled to either:
+In addition to Alberta stat holiday pay, employees who work on the holiday are also entitled to either:

 You, as the employer chooses which of these options will apply.

 Last pay period, Jane is paid $12/hour and works four 8 hour shifts.
-She also works an 8 hour shift on a stat holiday.
+She also works an 8 hour shift on the holiday.
 She is eligible for both regular and premium stat pay.
-As she also worked her last scheduled shift before the holiday, and will be working the first shift after, she is eligible for both regular and premium stat pay.

 To calculate her total stat pay:

-For further information on automating Alberta statutory holiday calculations for 2022 download our free guide!
-Or, connect with a helpful team member at Push today.
+For further information on automating Alberta statutory holiday calculations for 2023, connect with a helpful team member at Push today.

 This document is provided by Push Technologies Inc. ("Push Operations") for information purposes only.
 This is not an official or legal document and should not be taken as legal advice.
 Push Operations does not guarantee or warrant the accuracy or completeness of the information provided.
 For the most accurate and up-to-date information, please check with the proper governing authority on Stat holidays in Alberta in 2022.